 - Starting IV lines and assessing the patient’s physical condition before surgery

-These are the duties carried out by the perioperative nurse as the invasive surgery progresses.
-They mostly include evaluation and helping the surgeon whenever necessary as they progress with the invasive procedure.
+These are the duties carried out by the scrub nurse as the invasive surgery progresses.
+They involve evaluation and helping the surgeon with the invasive procedure.
 Some of these activities include:

 - Passing medical instruments to the surgeon

 - Helping with wound and drain dressings

 The postoperative duties center around evaluation and checking if everything went as planned.
 Some of these include:

 - Updating the patient and family about the surgery and the next steps to take

 - Monitoring the patient’s vital signs as they wake up from anesthesia

 - Patient discharge or transfer to another hospital unit